ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The Group Manager creates an empty CBOR array ARRAY.

-   - The Group Manager considers the collection of stale Sender IDs associated with the group (see {{sssec-stale-sender-ids}}), and takes the most recent set X, i.e., the set associated with the current version of the group keying material about to be relinquished.
+   - The Group Manager considers the most recent set of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}), i.e., the set X associated with the current version of the group keying material about to be relinquished.

    - For each Sender ID in X, the Group Manager encodes it as a CBOR byte string and adds the result to ARRAY.